 The garden and trails are available to enjoy free of charge every day during public hours.

 Belmont has a lot to offer.
 This 18th-century house was the home and studio of the popular American artist Gari Melchers (1860–1932) from 1916 until his death.
 Your general admission includes a tour of the studio and home.
 We started out our private tour in the studio and then headed to the home.
-The entire tour lasted an hour–30 minutes in each location.
-Tours are given by timed-entry.
+The entire tour lasted an hour and 30 minutes.
+Tours are given by timed entry.
 Our docent was very knowledgeable and shared so many interesting and fun stories.
 I love that she catered the tour to the kids.

 There were so many added touches that made our visit memorable.
-Number 5 enjoyed posing like a portrait model, playing Corinne Melcher’s piano and writing a postcard on Gari’s desk in the upstairs study.
+My daughter enjoyed posing like a portrait model, playing Corinne Melcher’s piano and writing a postcard on Gari’s desk in the upstairs study.
 There was even a postcard stamp for her to use.
 Both kids loved borrowing the sketch bags to take on our walk around the trails and gardens.
 Each bag contained a sketchbook and a pack of drawing supplies.
-Number 6 loves to draw so this was right up his alley.
+My son loves to draw so this was right up his alley.

 Any dinosaur lovers out there?
 We were excited to learn that there’s a cretaceous park at Belmont.
 The stones used to make the paths and steps at Belmont have been identified as being embedded with dinosaur footprints.
 How cool is that?
 At the visitors center, you can pick up a dinosaur footprint map.
 The prints are easiest seen during the early morning or late afternoon.